RIT-Launch-Initiative/GSW/README.md

 4. Set the environment variable `GRAFANA_LIVE_TOKEN` to the service account token from the previous step.
 This can be done by creating a file called `.env` in the root directory.
 The file contents should be `GRAFANA_LIVE_TOKEN="<token>"`, replacing `<token>` with the service account token.

-Live data is not currently set up for radio module.

 ### Configuration
 By default, the application is configured using the file `grafana_live.yaml` in the `data/config` directory.
 If the flag `-c (FILE_NAME)` is used, the application will instead parse the configuration file at `data/config/(FILE_NAME).yaml`.

+The Grafana Live dashboard is not currently set up for radio module.

 #### Keys (must be specified)
 * `channel_path`: Final portion of the Grafana Live channel string (e.g. "backplane" in `stream/telemetry/backplane`).